- Fruits contain many vitamins and minerals.

 You may have heard that eating fruits (and vegetables) is good for you, but why?
 Eating a diet rich in fruits and vegetables is associated with a decreased risk of some chronic diseases, such as type II diabetes and high blood pressure.
 Fruits contain many vitamins and minerals such as fiber, folate, potassium, and vitamin C. They are also a healthy, low calorie alternative to other foods that contain fat, added sugar, and sodium.
 While fruit does contain sugar, it is natural sugar, not added sugar.

 What is a fruit?

-A fruit is a part of a plant that contains the seeds and develops from the flower.
+Scientifically, a fruit is a part of a plant that contains the seeds and develops from the flower.
 With this definition, squash, bell peppers, and green beans would technically be considered fruits.
-However, people do not typically consider these to be fruits.
-The most popular definition of fruits is that they have a sweet taste compared to vegetables that have more of a savory flavor.
+However, people do not typically consider these foods to be fruits.
+A more popular definition of fruits is that they have a sweet taste compared to vegetables that have more of a savory flavor.

 How much fruit is recommended in a day?

-The Dietary Guidelines for Americans recommends consuming about 2 cups of fruits per day.
+The Dietary Guidelines for Americans recommends consuming about 2 cups of fruit per day.
 This can include fresh fruits, frozen fruit, canned fruit (choose those canned in water or their own juice), dried fruit (1/2 cup is equal to a 1 cup fresh equivalent), and 100% fruit juice.
 The Dietary Guidelines for Americans recommends that at least half of the recommended amount of fruit should come from fruit, rather than 100% juice.
 Please see the ‘Sugar Sweetened Beverage’ guide for more information on fruit juice.

 Is the color of fruit important?

 Yes!
 Fruits (and vegetables) have many different colors that relate to their different nutrients, specifically phytochemicals.
 Phytochemicals, or antioxidants, are compounds that help protect the body from stress, cancer, and other diseases.
 They can also boost the body’s immunity!
 Because they provide different nutrients, no one color is better than another.
 The next time you are in the grocery store, think about the colors of the fruits and vegetables that you are selecting and try to select a variety that represents all colors.

 |Color||Nutrients Provided||Examples of Fruit|